lneuhaus/pyrpl/docs/source/user_feedback.rst

 .. admonition:: "IT WORKS!
 Thanks for your wonderful project :)"

-   Dr. Kun Huang from the `State Key Laboratory of Precesion Spectroscopy <http://www.lps.ecnu.edu.cn/>`_ at `East China Normal University <http://english.ecnu.edu.cn/>`_.
+   Dr. Kun Huang from the `State Key Laboratory of Precision Spectroscopy <http://www.lps.ecnu.edu.cn/>`_ at `East China Normal University <http://english.ecnu.edu.cn/>`_.

 .. admonition:: "Thank you very much for your amazing PyRPL module!
 I have been using it continuously since last week, and it has saved us a lot of trouble already!"